brianom95/brianom95.github.io/_posts/2018-12-10-gaisce-journey.md

 Signup is done through a President's Award Leader (PAL), and there is one in nearly every school, college and youth organisation in the country at this stage.
 The recent push by some teachers to give all students the Bronze award for attending classes is a shame, detracting from the whole idea, but I like to think this is a minority.
 The fact that the opportunity is presented in schools is great, once some element of personal challenge remains the emphasis.

 The new later CSA's are more difficult to recommend knowing the challenges in getting support that I had to face.
 There are a lot of very impressive people in this country who simply couldn't overcome the roadblocks Scouting Ireland put in front of them.
-I think the system had it's flaws and hope it's better now, but as a whole I couldn't be happier to have taken it on and made it out the other side.
+I think the system had its flaws and hope it's better now, but as a whole I couldn't be happier to have taken it on and made it out the other side.

 This journey was big enough that it always made projects in school, college and work feel that bit more achievable.
 It inspired me to take on more in all aspects of my life and gave me an underlying meaning and purpose for a lot of years.
 One I've tried to continue with further education, fitness challenges and adventures.